There’s a beat of silence after Artem’s announcement, followed by Jean saying, “Well, that’s anticlimactic. Back to Celadon, then?”

 Red remembers his story about the caves.
-“You think this is Pressure.
-It does sound more like it than surreality…?”
-He turns to Jason, who looks troubled, but nods.
+“You think this is Pressure?
+I guess it does sound more like it than surreality…” He turns to Jason, who looks troubled, but nods.

-“Right.
-Maybe some ghost has it, but a strong Dark pokemon would probably kill or scare away everything, right?”
+“Or maybe some ghost has it, but a strong Dark pokemon would probably kill or scare everything away, right?”

 “Unless a renegade summoned it on the top floor,” Leaf says, voice grim.